Crazy-Jack/PredNet/README.md

 In leido's code, ConvLSTMCell is borrowed from [here](https://gist.github.com/Kaixhin/57901e91e5c5a8bac3eb0cbbdd3aba81).

-However, I significantly revamped this module with a proper implementation of peephole connections, gating options, and a more readable style.
+However, we significantly revamped this module with a proper implementation of peephole connections, gating options, and a more readable style.

 ### Current issues